 As you stroll down the Mall, enjoy the views.
 This is iconic Washington DC.
 As you make your way to the Washington Monument, you will pass the museums of the Smithsonian Institute.
 You can visit one of these today or come back another day if you have more time in DC.
 We recommend the Air & Space Museum, the Natural History Museum, or the National Archives Building.

 The Washington Monument is the world’s tallest obelisk, standing at 555 feet tall.
 When construction was completed in 1888, it was the world’s tallest structure for an entire year until the Eiffel Tower was built in 1889.

-The Washington Monument is closed to visitors until spring 2019 while a new elevator system is being added.
+The Washington Monument is closed to visitors until August 2019 while a new elevator system is being added.

 The World War II Memorial

 Sitting between the Washington Monument and the Reflecting Pool is the World War II Memorial.
 This is a free, quick visit with a cool view down the Reflecting Pool to the Lincoln Memorial.

 From the World War II Memorial, you will walk out to the Tidal Basin to the Martin Luther King Memorial.
 If the cherry blossoms are blooming, you are in for a treat because the Tidal Basin is the prettiest spot to visit in Washington DC at the end of March into early April.